agile-ts/agile/README.md

     const myFirstState = useAgile(MY_FIRST_STATE); // Returns "Hello Stranger!"
                                                               //       ^
     return (                                                  //       |
-        <div>                                                 //       |  Throught the 'set' action the State Value
+        <div>                                                 //       |  Through the 'set' action the State Value
             <p>{myFirstState}</p>                             //       |  gets changed to "Hello Friend!"
             <button                                           //       |  and causes a rerender on this Component.
                 onClick={() => {                              //       |  -> myFirstState has the Value "Hello Friend!"